atakan-topaloglu/stable-virtual-camera/INSTALL_GUIDE.md

 # Initialize and update submodules for demo.
 git submodule update --init --recursive

-# Install pycolmap dependencies for command-line demo (our model is not dependent on it).
+# Install pycolmap dependencies for cli demo (our model is not dependent on it).
-echo "Installing pycolmap (only for command-line demo)..." pip install -e third_party/pycolmap
+echo "Installing pycolmap (only for cli demo)..." pip install -e third_party/pycolmap

 # Install dust3r dependencies for gradio demo (our model is not dependent on it).